-- Have earned a certificate from an accredited Institution with a minimum of 24 semester credit hours and at least a 2.0 GPA applicable to a health-related program (see chart below for transfer semester credit hours/Carrington College semester credit hour requirements) - Own or have unrestricted access to a computer with reliable internet access and an email account
+- Have earned a certificate from an accredited Institution with a minimum of 24 semester credit hours and at least a 2.0 GPA applicable to a health-related program (see chart below for transfer semester credit hours/Carrington College semester credit hour requirements). - Own or have unrestricted access to a computer with reliable internet access and an email account.

-Students transferring the following semester credit hours (from an accredited institution) must complete the following Carrington College semester credit hours
+Students transferring the following semester credit hours (from an accredited institution) must complete the following Carrington College semester credit hours in addition to the program requirements

 Transfer Semester Credit Hours Carrington College Semester Credit Hours

 24 - 26 36

 27 - 29 33

 30 30

-Please refer to the Transfer Credit Policy on page 229 for further details.
+Please refer to the Transfer Credit Policy on page 226 for further details.